jundalisay/sp/content/en/social/economics/principles/part-1/chapter-02b.md

-The previous section explained the Supereconomic hierarchy of needs which:
+The previous sections explained that Supereconomics, based on the Positive, replaces:
+- selfish-interest with fellow-feeling and self-purpose
+- utlity with a flexible hierarchy of needs

+This flexible hierarchy of needs is:
-- was based on the 5 Elements, and
+- based on the 5 Elements, and
-- was flexible, allowing the higher needs to be larger than the lower ones
+- flexible, allowing the higher needs to be larger than the lower ones

 This hierarchy is implemented as the **Minimum Needs**.
+- This is opposite of Economics which implements utility as marginal utility

 This is based on the idea that a society is a metaphysical soul-organism made up of individual souls.

-This means that each soul is important or has a purpose in the society.
+This means that each soul is important or has a purpose in the society because of the First Law of Value.

 It is then society's duty to provide for each member soul through fellow feeling and not through domination.

 {{< q a="Adam Smith" c="Book 1, Chapter 8" >}}